 1.0 course from: language other than English.
 See CGS language requirement (not part of the 9.0 for Honours Specialization, but a requirement for CGS degree).
 And please note that this requirement may be waived, if competency in a language other than English is already achieved by other means and recognised by the Director of the Centre for Global Studies.

 3.5 courses to make up full course load.
-Anthropology, English, Geography, History, Media, Information and Technoculture, Philosophy, Political Science, Psychology, Sociology, and Women's Studies are recommended for first year courses.
+Anthropology, English, Geography, History, Media, Information and Technoculture, Philosophy, Political Science, Psychology, Sociology, and Gender, Sexuality, and Women's Studies are recommended for first year courses.

 Note: Students enter the Honours Specialization in Global Culture Studies in the 2nd year.
 To be admitted to this Honours Specialization students must have: completion of first year requirements with no failures; students must have an average of at least 70% across 5.0 first year courses which will consist of the 3.0 principal courses, including the 0.5 CGS course, with no mark in these principal courses below 60%.